 Reactions From Residents

-On Monday, May 20, residents of Gatanga, Murang'a County, gathered to discuss the county's plan to switch from Kenya Power to solar panels at the local market, which would also affect the pumping of water from public boreholes.
+On Monday, May 20, residents of Gatanga in Murang'a County met at the local market to discuss the county's plan to switch from Kenya Power to solar panels.
+The shift would also impact the pumping of water from public boreholes.

 The county had announced a transition to solar power for major facilities, aiming to reduce reliance on Kenya Power.
 While some locals expressed concerns about the efficiency of solar energy, they also recognized its potential benefits.